jkingportfolio/ci_pp5_tick_it_react/README.md

 ### Site Feedback

-Site Feedback is a feature of the Tick It site, users will have
+Site Feedback is a feature of the Tick It site which will presented to users at various times in the form of successful html pages and modal messages.

 <details>
 <summary>Site Feedback image</summary>